ConservatOR of Photographs

 - 10 days of paid sick leave

-- 14 paid holidays (including a winter break)
+- 11 paid holidays (and a paid winter break)

 - Professional Development opportunities and Conservation-related membership support